 Has your dentist recommended that you get a temporary filling?
 You may be wondering why this would be necessary and a permanent filling wasn’t put in right away.
 These fillings aren’t meant to last and wear out quickly, but they can be useful in several situations.
 So when are temporary fillings used?

-If you suffered trauma to your tooth and your dentist squeezed you in as an emergency appointment, there simply might not be enough time to place a final filling.
+If you suffered tooth trauma and your dentist gave you an emergency appointment, there simply might not be enough time to place a final filling.
 Fortunately, a temporary filling will help to ease your pain until your next visit when the tooth can be completely restored.

-In some cases, cavities can develop close to the nerve.
-Your dentist may not be able to determine whether the tooth will live, so a temporary filling could be put into place to see what happens.
-If after a few weeks the dentist can determine if you need a tooth extraction.
-If you don’t need an extraction, a permanent filling can be put in.
+In some cases, bacteria can develop close to the nerve, requiring a root canal.
+If the dentist cannot determine whether the tooth will survive, a temporary filling can be placed to determine the possible outcome.
+After a few weeks the dentist can determine if you need a tooth extraction.
+If you don’t need an extraction then a permanent filling can be put in.

 In Between Dental Appointments

-If you need to have a root canal, the procedure will likely take two appointments.
-After the first, a temporary filling will likely be put in to keep the tooth sealed while the medicine inside does its job.
-When you return, a permanent filling will be put in, and it will likely be capped off with a crown.
+A temporary filling may be put in place to keep your tooth sealed while the medicine inside does its job.
+When you return, a permanent filling will be put in and it will likely be capped off with a dental crown.